Types of Metrics

 Semi-additive metrics are those whose values can be summarized for some dimensions of a model, but not all.
 Ratios such as Average are also considered semi-additive metrics.

-A calculated metric uses an MDX expression, often in the form of a mathematical formula, to combine, evaluate, or manipulate other metrics defined in the model.
+A calculation uses an MDX or DAX expression, often in the form of a mathematical formula, to combine, evaluate, or manipulate other metrics defined in the model.